betrusted-io/xous-book/src/ch09-07-discussion.md

 Assuming that about 10,000 independent but identically virtually-addressed page table entries are updated between each backup (e.g. half the PDDB is turned over but with perfect re-use of the address space), an adversary has about a 1% chance of finding a single colliding pair of ciphertexts between any two backups.
 However, all the adversary can note is that a particular ciphertext corresponds to some kind of page table entry, but they don't know which Basis, or what part of the Basis.

-In the end, the information from differential ciphertext analysis of backup images on the data regions is an orders magnitude larger leakage of data allocation state, so the presumption is that this is a negligible vector.
+In the end, the information from differential ciphertext analysis of backup images on the data regions is an order of magnitude larger leakage of data allocation state, so the presumption is that this is a negligible vector.
 However, an alternative approach would be to use the nonce in a "counter" mode where it is incrementing.
 This would guarantee no collisions, until the counter rolled over at 4 billion re-allocation events, at which point, the ciphertext pattern would repeat.
 This is an improvement that will likely be rolled out in a later version of Xous.

 ## Security